niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### open
-23. `bos open`: Helps to open channels to the network, batch opening and funding from external/cold wallet is supported. **IF USING EXTERNAL WALLET, DO NOT BROADCAST THE TRANSACTION FROM THE EXTERNAL WALLET, BOS WILL DO IT FOR YOU**
+Helps to open channels to the network, batch opening and funding from external/cold wallet is supported. **IF USING EXTERNAL WALLET, DO NOT BROADCAST THE TRANSACTION FROM THE EXTERNAL WALLET, BOS WILL DO IT FOR YOU**
   - Arguments:
     - `pubkey`: public key of the node you want to open a channel to.
 Can enter multiple with a space in between.
   - Flags: